JayaVeeraPandiyan-B/API-Web-Services/What_is_a_Web_Service.md

   * Use web services when you need a consistent, standardized way to communicate over HTTP/HTTPS.

+What is an API?

-API eppadi different software components interact aaguthu nu define pannum, APIs can use various protocols, data formats, and architectures.
+An application programming interface (API) defines how different software components interact.
+APIs can use various protocols, data formats, and architectures.

 They can connect: